 Most patients are presentable about ten days after surgery.
 Any swelling and/or bruising that may still be present at this time can be covered with makeup or clothing (collared shirts, turtlenecks, scarves, etc.).
 Most sutures are removed within the first week after surgery, and surgical tape (steri-strips) may be used to minimize the chance of widening scars.
-Your own hair and ears will cover most of the incisions, keeping them well hidden while they heal.
+Your hair and ears will cover most of the incisions, keeping them well hidden while they heal.
 Incision lines will initially be pink, then fade as they continue to heal.

-Although the majority of patients are between forty years of age through their sixties, a facelift can be performed in any adult when appropriate given the aesthetic changes that have taken place in the face and the general health of the patient.
+Although the majority of patients are between forty years of age through their sixties, a facelift can be performed on any adult when appropriate given the aesthetic changes that have taken place in the face and the general health of the patient.

 If you have any questions about Facelift Pasadena in Arcadia CA or would like to book a consultation with Dr. Chow, please contact Chow Center today.
 Our skilled team can help you get the sculpted body you have always desired.

 A facelift is a highly effective facial rejuvenation procedure that can restore the attractive contours and youthful appearance of the face.
 Unfortunately for some, the idea of undergoing any kind of surgery is not something they are comfortable with.
 In these cases, the… Read More